 It can be challenging to find the right motivation to get off the couch and into running shape.
 The C25K Running Trainer app comes from Zen Labs Fitness, which already has a bit of experience with its other running trainer apps.
 These include the likes of Couch to 10K, 7 Minute Workout, and Half Marathon Trainer.

 Without paying a dime, this app gets you started by running for just 30 minutes a day, three days a week, for eight weeks.
 You can map your run and see at what pace you were running.
 Then, you can share your progress across all social media platforms.
-But the really neat aspect is the integration with MyFitnessPal, Samsung's wearables, and even Fitbit.
+But the really neat aspect is the integration with MyFitnessPal, the best Samsung smartwatch, and even the best Fitbit.

-While there are a lot of features available just by downloading the app, there are even more available with the Zen Unlimited Pass.
-The company provides music curated by DJ's, calories and distance stats, along with full access to all of the Zen Labs Fitness running apps and programs.
+While there are many features available just by downloading the app, there are even more available with the Zen Unlimited Pass.
+The company provides music curated by DJs, calories and distance stats, along with full access to all of the Zen Labs Fitness running apps and programs.

 Unlock the power